-Monterey County is located in the west coast.
+Monterey County is located on the west coast.
 You can drive or fly to it.
 Driving north from Los Angeles, it would take you over 5 hours or if you’re coming from the north, it’s 2 hours south of San Francisco.

 Monterey County is mostly comprised of coastal towns and the views were magnificent and the area is lush.
-Follow our Monterey Getaway Guide and make a future trip during the summer break, spring break or even during a long weekend.
+Follow our Monterey Weekend Getaway Guide and make a future trip during the summer break, spring break or even during a long weekend.

 Driving from Southern California, you can make multiple stops along the coast for a longer road trip.
 For us, we drove straight to Monterey for our Central Coast Road Trip that comprised of Monterey County & Santa Cruz and added a few cities inland like San Jose and Gilroy.
 We wanted to visit Yosemite and Sequoia too since we’re already up north, but we decided to save it for another trip.

 MONTEREY WEEKEND GETAWAY GUIDE & FUN THINGS TO DO IN MONTEREY:

 DAY 1: Cannery Row & check-in at Holiday Inn Express, Monterey, CA